 The Machine Reset button will prompt you to cycle the power on your machine.
 When the machine reconnects with the software, the software will push a fresh set of run files to the machine.
 This will essentially reset your machine.
-This function is usually only used when prompted by customer support or there has been an error in communication.
+This function is usually only used when prompted by customer support.